 The Definitive Guide to Grains post last month got people talking about alternatives to the traditional rice, potato, and breads that load up the typical American dinner plate.
 For some, gluten is the major consideration.
 For others, it’s the glycemic load itself.
 While the Primal Blueprint recommends avoiding grains and higher glycemic foods altogether, at some point or another most of us partake in the context of occasional compromise.
 Additionally, some of us consciously choose to include grain alternatives in our diets more regularly for varied reasons surrounding personal taste, economical savings, environmental commitments, or alternative nutrient sources (particularly for vegetarians).

-As you (our gracious company of Apples) know, we unequivocally love our vegetables.
+As you know, we unequivocally love our vegetables here at Mark’s Daily Apple.
 Powerhouses of nutrients and antioxidant action, they’re the backbone of a good Primal Blueprint diet.
 But the issue of nightshades has come up a few times recently.
-Nightshades, those vegetables that find their roots in the Solanaceae family of plants, include a host of reputable veggies and spices: eggplant, potatoes (yes, we know, not so reputable), peppers, tomatoes, tomatillos, pimentos, paprika, cayenne pepper, Tabasco sauce, et al. (Black pepper isn’t included in this list.)Read More

 I’m a former vegetarian who still enjoys cooking with all kinds of beans.
 I don’t see them in any of the MDA recipes.
 What’s your take on them?